Quick Cilantro Chicken

 - Sprinkle chicken with salt, cumin and pepper.
 In a large skillet over medium heat, cook and stir the chicken in 2 tablespoons butter until no longer pink.
 Remove and keep warm.

 - In the same skillet, saute onions in remaining butter until tender and golden brown.
 Return chicken to the pan.
 Stir in lemon juice and cilantro; bring to a boil.
-Serve with rice.
-Yield: 4 servings.
+If desired, serve with rice.